British American Racing: 1999

+Works Honda era (2000-2005)

 2000

 During the 1999 season, BAR announced that Honda had become their engine supplier beginning in 2000.
 The Honda deal not only meant they would supply engines, but that Honda staff would work with the team at their Brackley base as well as received full-factory support from Honda including official team vehicles and free engines.
-Honda had planned to enter Formula One as a factory team, but relented.
+Honda had planned to enter Formula One as a factory team, but relented due to Harvey Postlethwaite's untimely death at the beginning of the previous year.
 It was the first time Honda had been directly involved in Formula One since 1992.
 BAR did not have exclusive use of Honda engines though, as Jordan Grand Prix also used Mugen Honda power units.
 The following year, Jordan were given factory Honda engines, but the engine manufacturers could not supply two teams forever.
 This prompted a battle between BAR and Jordan for the use of Honda engines in the long term.

 The car was once again designed in co-operation with Adrian Reynard despite talk of tension between him and team principal Craig Pollock.
 At the launch of the 002 car, Pollock himself described the 2000 season as a chance to "wipe the slate clean" following their awful first season and admitted that the team had made many mistakes in their first season.

 In 2000, the new Honda powered BAR did show a significant improvement.
 It proved to be considerably more reliable than the team's previous effort, but the team still only had a best finish of 4th and the victory they had promised in 1999 still eluded them.
 At the end of the season, the team finished 5th in the Constructors' Championship.
 The progression and improvement of the team was enough to convince Villeneuve to remain at the team.

 2001

 Villeneuve reached the podium twice in 2001 for BAR, but neither he nor his new teammate Olivier Panis's results were consistent enough.
+Panis was only able to score points at Brazil and Austria while Villeneuve combined with his 2 podiums was able to score points in Monaco and Italy, BAR ultimately finished 2001 in 6th place which was 1 place below their 5th place finish in 2000.